Nucleotide-dependent conformational changes direct peptide export by the transporter associated with antigen processing.

 ISSN 1097-4180

-Keywords Antigen Presentation, Peptides, ATP-Binding Cassette Transporters, Nucleotides
+Keywords Antigen Presentation, ATP-Binding Cassette Transporters, Adenosine Triphosphate

 Abstract The transporter associated with antigen processing (TAP) delivers peptide antigens from the cytoplasm into the endoplasmic reticulum (ER) for loading onto major histocompatibility complex class I (MHC-I) molecules.
 To examine the mechanisms of peptide transport and release into the ER, we determined cryo-electron microscopy structures of the human TAP heterodimer in multiple functional states along the transport cycle.
 In the inward-facing conformation, when the peptide translocation cavity within the TAP heterodimer is exposed to the cytosol, ATP binding strengthened intradomain assembly.
 Transition to the outward-facing conformation, when the transporter opens to the ER lumen, led to a complete reconfiguration of the peptide-binding site, facilitating peptide release.
 ATP hydrolysis opened the catalytically active nucleotide-binding consensus site, and the subsequent separation of the nucleotide-binding domains reset the transport cycle.
 These findings establish a comprehensive structural framework for understanding unilateral peptide transport, vanadate trapping, and trans-inhibition-an internal feedback mechanism that prevents excessive peptide accumulation and activation of the ER stress response.